gms-bbg/fragmentation-inputs/hydration/modified/README.md

 Q is the number of <sovlent> moleules per fragment

-<solvent> is some shorthand notation to identify the solvent
+<solvent> is shorthand notation to identify the solvent
     <solvent> = w = water

 <method> is some notation to identify the EFMO method used